Axway/open-banking-docs/content/en/docs/deployment/installation/cloudentity.md

 ```
     NAME         HOSTS                           ADDRESS                       PORTS     AGE
-    acp          acp.*yourdomain*                xxxxxxxxxxxxx.amazonaws.com   80, 443   2m
+    acp          acp.<domain-name>                xxxxxxxxxxxxx.amazonaws.com   80, 443   2m
 ```

-Connect to https://acp.*yourdomain*  with admin / admin  and change the password immediatly Check that you see an "openbanking" workspace
+Connect to https://acp.<domain-name>  with admin / admin  and change the password immediatly Check that you see an "openbanking" workspace

 ## Install Open Banking Consent Helm chart